Josiah Hannajphanna [at] cs.utexas.edu

 The University of Texas at Austin

+I graduated from the University of Kentucky with a B.S. in computer science and mathematics.
+As an undergraduate I worked with Judy Goldsmith on algorithms for multi-objective and factored Markov Decision Processes.
 I also spent a summer working with Patrice Perny and Paul Weng at LIP6 in Paris, France working on approximating the set of Pareto optimal solutions for multi-objective MDPs.